 Ecuador: What to See and Do

-From the jagged Andes Mountains and looming snow-capped volcanoes, to centuries-old cities and lush, vibrant jungles, Ecuador's many natural and cultural attractions beg to be explored.
+From the jagged Andes Mountains to centuries-old cities and lush, vibrant jungles, Ecuador's many natural and cultural attractions beg to be explored.
 Travelers will find a country filled with friendly locals and inexpensive options for accommodations, food and activities.
 Still, it can be overwhelming to suss out Ecuador's "greatest hits" by yourself.
-Here, we've parsed out the must-visit cities, like Quito, and activities such as visiting the extraordinary Galapagos Islands, so you'll know where to go and what to see in Ecuador, guaranteeing a successful trip.
+Here, we've parsed out the must-visit cities, like Quito, and activities such as visiting the extraordinary Galapagos Islands.

 Quito's friendly locals, hearty foods, interesting colonial architecture and vibrant nightlife exemplify the Latin American spirit -- and make it a tough town for travelers to resist.
 Located high in the Andes Mountains, some 9,350 feet above sea level, the capital of Ecuador also happens to be the second highest capital city in the world.
 So visitors should be prepared to adjust to breathing the thin air.

 Designated a World Heritage Site in 1978, 3 distinct regions divide Quito.
 The quick-to-charm Old Town is the central district and filled with colonial-style architecture and sites, including churches like the Iglesia de San Francisco.
 The southern district lays claim to modern high-rises and a vibrant commercial area.
 And the northern district is mostly industrial and residential.

 Be sure to also visit the baroque-style church, La Compañía de Jesús, ride the cable car up the Pichincha Volcano and shop for local crafts at the Mercado Artesanal La Mariscal.
 When night falls head to La Mariscal neighborhood and salsa dance up a storm at one of the local bars.